01-edu/public/subjects/corewar/README.md

 - The assembler takes a `file.s` as input.
 - It return a `file.cor` as output.
 - `file.s` is a regular and boring text file.
-- `file.cor` is a binary file, in order to inspect it we suggest you to use command-tools like `hexdump`.
+- `file.cor` is a binary file, in order to inspect it we suggest you to use command-line tools like `hexdump`.
 - If there is any error in the source file the Assembler should exit with an error code, print a message on `stderr` (the more specific the better) and do not create any `file.cor`.
-- The binary must be written in big-endian.
+- The binary must be written in [big-endian](https://en.wikipedia.org/wiki/Endianness).

 ### The Virtual Machine